ireland

 LegalCitation.ie

-This website makes available a citation system for Irish law, called OSCOLA Ireland.
-Released in August 2011, it was developed by Irish academics and is based on the Oxford Standard for the Citation of Legal Authorities (OSCOLA).
-OSCOLA Ireland may be downloaded from the website as a pdf file.
-It covers abbreviations, cases, legislation, books, articles, online sources and other materials.
-It also gives guidance on presentation, punctuation and cross-referencing.
-The site provides a quick reference guide and FAQs.
+This website makes available OSCOLA Ireland, a citation system for Irish law.
+It was developed by Irish academics and is based on the Oxford University Standard for the Citation of Legal Authorities (OSCOLA).
+The OSCOLA Ireland manual may be downloaded free of charge and there is a quick reference guide and a set of FAQs.
+The guide covers abbreviations, cases, legislation, books, articles, online sources and other materials; it also gives guidance on presentation, punctuation and cross-referencing.
+The site's Links page has information about using OSCOLA Ireland with EndNote and Zotero.

 Subscribe to ireland